worldcoin/world-id-starter/README.md

+> [!WARNING]
+> This repository is no longer maintained.
+See [world-id-onchain-template](https://github.com/worldcoin/world-id-onchain-template) for an example of on-chain World ID usage.

 # World ID Starter Kit (Smart Contracts)

 **Easiest** way to get started with World ID **on-chain**.
 This repository contains the minimum requirements to build web3 dApps with [World ID](#-about-world-id), allowing you to easily add sybil-resistance and uniqueness features to your dApp.